 Type of car

-The roads in Terceira are in good condition so in our opinion, the most basic and smallest car (the cheapest) is usually more than enough.
-In any case, depending on your preferences (if you are 5 people or even more, or if you prefer a higher or more powerful car) most companies have cars for all tastes.
-Use DiscoverCars filters if you have preferences to be able to compare the prices of various companies for the type of vehicle you prefer.
+The roads on Terceira are in good condition, so in our opinion, the most basic and smallest car (the cheapest one) is usually more than enough.
+In any case, depending on your preferences (whether there are 5 of you or even more, or if you prefer a taller car or one with more power), most rental companies have cars to suit every taste.
+Use the DiscoverCars filters if you have specific preferences so you can compare prices from various companies for the type of vehicle you prefer.
+Keep in mind that the more requirements you have, the harder it will be to find something at a good price (for example, automatic vehicles are scarce and go fast).

 Extras (GPS, additional driver, baby seats, etc.)